ajose-malik/todo-or-not-todo/README.md

-# todo-or-not-todo explore the dilemma between todo and not-todo
+# todo-or-not-todo explores the dilemma between todo and not-todo